dawidsip/csharp/exercises/concept/orm-in-one-go/.docs/introduction.md

 For the pattern to work the variable in the using statement must be a reference type that implements the `IDisposable` interface and must release resources/reset program state in its `Dispose()` method.

 C# 8 introduces a refinement to the pattern.
-A using statement can placed at the beginning of a block.
+A using statement can be placed at the beginning of a block.

 ```csharp
 using var drawingResource = some_provided_or_new_object;